From Trade Shows to Festivals: Maximizing Your Book's Exposure at Events

 In addition to basic dates and locations, review the event agenda and the list of sponsors, exhibitors and attendees.
 The online registration forms will outline booth sizes and costs, floor plans, additional expenses and other important information for registrants.
 With this information in mind, consider your goals for attending the event.
 Write down your goals and then review them in light of what your research has told you about the event.
 Does the size, cost, attendee and exhibitor list seem to match an event that will help you achieve all or most of your goals?
 Calculate your expenses and see how those compare to the potential and likely benefits of attendance.
 This kind of cost/benefit analysis is important before you do any major marketing, but the costs of trade show attendance make it even more so.

-From Trade Shows to Festivals: Maximizing Your Book's Exposure at Events Image
+Blog thumbnail of a target, for From Trade Shows to Festivals: Maximizing Your Book’s Exposure at Events blog post

 Don't let your manuscript sit idle